English

 In order to achieve this check the children must know and be able to use the sounds from Stage 5.

-If children do make achieve the check at Year 1, support will be put in place during Year 2, and the Phonics Screening Check is retaken at the end of Year 2.
+If children do not achieve the check at Year 1, support will be put in place during Year 2, and the Phonics Screening Check is retaken at the end of Year 2.
+If children do not achieve the check at Year 2, intervention continues into Key Stage 2 to support children to secure their phonics knowledge.